jenkinsci/cloudtest-plugin/README.md

 Adds the TouchTest Driver library to your app's source code.
 Typically this build step is inserted right before the build step that compiles the app's code (e.g. before the Xcode build step for iOS, or before the "Invoke Ant" build step for Android).

 ##### Install iOS App on Device
 Silently installs an IPA file on one or more attached iOS devices.
-This ensures that your tests run against the latest version of your app.  _NOTE: there is no Android version of this build step, because the Android SDK already provides this functionality._
+This ensures that your tests run against the latest version of your app.  _NOTE: there is no Android version of this build step, because the Android SDK already provides this functionality ("adb install")._

 ##### Play Composition
 Executes a CloudTest composition, and saves the output in the build's test results.
 You can include this build step multiple times if there are multiple compositions in your test suite.